StarGate01/ykhmac-uchost/README.md

 The size of the the response buffer is `20` bytes, this is inherent to SHA1 but can by changed by defining `RESP_BUF_SIZE` depending on your token.
 The size of the secret key can be changed by defining `SECRET_KEY_SIZE` (default `20`).

+Before you can use the token, the select procedure with the correct AID has to be called.

-For documentation of the library, read the header file and look at the example (see the `full_scan`, `simple_chalresp` etc. functions).
+For documentation of the library, read the header file and look at the examples (see the `full_scan`, `simple_chalresp` etc. functions).
 The example code implements support for the `PN532` NFC module (via I2C) on the `Arduino` platform.

 ### Authentication scheme